chatter-social/chatterware/README.md

 ## About

-Chatterware is an open-source license addition.
+Chatterware is an open-source license addition that you can add to your README.

 More specifically, Chatterware is a license addition that emphasizes the following things: